 Some of the recommended hospitals and clinics in Madrid for tourists include Hospital Universitario HM Madrid.
-This hospital is located in the city center and has a 24-hour emergency department.
-It’s important to have travel insurance that covers medical emergencies while you’re on holiday in Madrid, and to carry any necessary medications or medical information with you.
+This hospital is located in the city centre and has a 24-hour emergency department.
+It’s important to have travel insurance that covers medical emergencies while you’re on holiday in Madrid and to carry any necessary medications or medical information with you.
 If you’re unsure about where to go or need assistance, you can also contact the local tourist office for help.

 Travel accessories for teenagers

 For teenagers, travelling can be a fun and exciting experience.
 However, there are a few things that they need to take into account in order to make the trip as comfortable and safe as possible.
 One of these is ensuring that they have the necessary travel accessories.

 - Powerbank to keep phones going

 - Travel Journal

 - Scarf with hidden pockets for money & cards